 Keep It Clean

 As distasteful as it might seem, getting food trapped in your beard, even a small amount, is an absolute inevitability.
 For that reason, washing your face and beard is essential.
-Rather than using a facial soap, though, try using artnaturals beard wash either in the shower or after getting out of the shower.
+Rather than using a facial soap, though, try using artnaturals beard wash and conditioner.
 Not only will a beard wash clean your beard but it will also exfoliate your skin, washing away skin cells and other unsavory residues.
 Following your beard wash, you can gently pat it with a towel; but, for the most part, letting it air dry will prevent your beard from getting excessively frizzy or untamed.

 Use Beard Oil: Your Secret Weapon